AgileVentures/av-static-website/source/blog_articles/2017-08-24-av-ecosystem-review-return.html.markdown

+---
+title: AV EcoSystem Review Return
+date: 2017-07-20
+tags:
+author: Sam Joseph
+---

 I'm back from my travels and it's time to get back to work, jet-lagged or not.
 I was working on my travels but eschewed blogging and hangouts, as is my usual practice.
 My plan now back is to keep focusing on the AgileVentures "ecosystem", by which I mean the website, Slack, our Social Media and all parts of how AgileVentures interacts with members.

 One thing I did manage to do while away was improve the performance on the events page, so it now loads in under two seconds rather than in more than five.
 I think that's an important step forward.
-I'm very pleased with the changes wrought from my reviews in July, reinstating the password based signup (using Google's ReCaptcha to fight spam bots), a "getting started" page that emphasizes our key projects and is shorter, and a more pointed Premium members page.
+I'm very pleased with the changes wrought from my reviews in July, reinstating the password based signup (using Google's ReCaptcha to fight spam bots), a "getting started" page that is shorter and emphasizes our key projects, and a more pointed Premium members page.

 However, it feels like there is so much more to do on the getting started page before it really operates as a really scaffolded guide for those getting started in AgileVentures.
 My hypothesis is that the majority of people take a look and see too much text, and don't really have enough of a guide to help them really get started.
 My hunch is something that could remember the user and scaffold them on their way towards submitting their first pull-request on a project could make a big difference.
 A quick glance over the Premium membership page leaves me feeling it also has too much text.

 Of course it's easy to come up with hypotheses, move heaven and earth to change things around, only to discover there's not actually much impact.
 The other thing I've been committing myself to is to measuring changes and testing alternatives.
 My memory is that I made a few changes in July that I should be able to get some data on now.
 However I haven't even managed to push those "blogs" out, so I need to dig back through my pull requests to find out what I was doing ...

-Where I notice that all my dropbox images are not showing up ... it looks like Dropbox has adjusted their file download so that images are served so that they won't display in the browser.
+There I notice that all my dropbox images are not showing up ... it looks like Dropbox has adjusted their file download so that images are served so that they won't display in the browser.
 Unfortunately this will mean that all my blogs on our nonprofit static site will be without embedded images ... or so I would have thought, but actually they show up there, meaning this may well be github markdown specific.
 Gah, talk about yak-shaving.
 To see my previous blogs with images I need to move all the image files around in git.
 Well, until if/when GitHub fixes then it will affect folks ability to review my drafts to let's get it fixed ...

 Okay, so that took about five minutes and now I can see my first website review blog with images here: